Skyquek/Skyquek/README.md

 # Hi, I'm Quek

-A junior data science developer from Malaysia, based in Malacca.
+A junior data science developer and Blockchain Developer from Malaysia, based in Malacca.

 ## About Me